GreedYLearner1146/DRACO-DehazeNet/README.md

 # Code Instructions

 1) Run the data_loading.py for loading any haze datasets of your choice.
 Mote that the train, valid and test images needs to be added manually into the arrays from the loaded images of your selected directory before execution of the code.
+2) Run DDIRB.py, which contains the function for the Dense Dilated Inverted Residual Block for direct dehazing.
+3) Run ATTDRN.py, which contains the function for the Attention Detail Recovert Network for detail recovery of the intermediate DDIRB dehazed outputs.

 # Training weights